SLAcM/SLAcM/docs/source/prep.md

 ## fab file

-There is a [`fab`](https://www.fabfile.org) file included in the package, that implements some useful commands, mainly for interacting with the target hosts.
-These commands
-can be run using `fab` command, but first the list of hosts should be added to the `fab` file.
+There is a [`fabfile`](https://www.fabfile.org) included in the package, that implements some useful commands, mainly for interacting with the target hosts.
+These commands can be run using `fab` command in the source folder, where the fabfile is located.
+The `fabfile.py` contains the name of the remote target node, in the following line:

-Edit the `fabfile.py'` and change the line
 ```
  hosts = ['rpi4car']
  ```

- so that the list has the hostnames (IP addresses) of all the target nodes.
+ The list has the hostnames (or IP address as a string) of all the target nodes.

  The available commands are:
  - `fab check`: connects to the target nodes, and prints their system information
  - `fab requires`: installs the required 3rd party packages on all target nodes
- - `fab install`: installs SLACM on the local host - must be run as root
+ - `fab install`: installs SLACM on the local host - must be run with 'sudo'
  - `fab deploy`: installs SLACM on all target nodes
- - `fab uninstall`: unistalless SLACM from thelocal host - must be run as root
+ - `fab uninstall`: unistalless SLACM from thelocal host - must be run with 'sudo'
  - `fab undeploy`: uninstalls SLACM on all target nodes

  - `fab stop`: stops a running SLACM application (`slacm_run`) on the host.